ckswilliams/modOpenREM/docs/quick_start_linux.rst

     PIXELMED_JAR = '/var/dose/pixelmed/pixelmed.jar'
     PIXELMED_JAR_OPTIONS = '-Djava.awt.headless=true com.pixelmed.doseocr.OCR -'

-Now create the database = assuming you are still in ``/var/dose/veopenrem/lib/python2.7/site-packages/openrem/``:
+Now create the database.
+Make sure you are still in the openrem python folder and the virtualenv is active (prompt will look like ``(veopenrem)username@hostname:/var/dose/veopenrem/lib/python2.7/site-packages/openrem/$``).
+Otherwise see :ref:`activatevirtualenv` and navigate back to that folder:

 .. code-block:: console